 The Badgers' other addition over the weekend came at the wide receiver position.
 The 6-1, 175 pound Peavy previously received offers from Minnesota, Wyoming and Central Michigan, but he could not pass up Wisconsin once they offered him a scholarship.
 Peavy joins Robert Wheelwright as just the second receiver in the 2013 recruiting class and marks the eighth verbal commit in the class thus far.

-breeze through its home schedule until it meets Michigan State and Ohio State.expects Wisconsin to
+Brian Bennett expects Wisconsin to breeze through its home schedule until it meets Michigan State and Ohio State.

 It seems like it happens nearly every year now, but Michigan State changed the court of the Breslin Center yet again.